urbantrout/docs/en/templating/examples/atom-feed.md

 # Atom Feed

 The following template can be used to provide an Atom 1.0 feed on your site.
-It assumes that you have a [global set](../../globals.md) with the handle “globals”, with two fields: “feedAuthorName” and “feedAuthorEmail”.
+It assumes that you have a [global set](../../globals.md) with the handle `globals`, with two fields: `feedAuthorName` and `feedAuthorEmail`.

-Tip: If you save this in a template that ends with a “.atom” file extension, Craft will even serve it with an `application/atom+xml` MIME type.
+> {tip} If you save this in a template that ends with an `.atom` file extension, Craft will even serve it with an `application/atom+xml` MIME type.

 ```twig
 <?xml version="1.0"?>